uinnn/nbt/README.md

 - **Compact Design**: A highly condensed structure, facilitating streamlined storage.

+## Future features
+- **Interoperability**: Ability to interoperate with this NBT implementation to Minecraft NBT
+- **Multiple Compression**: Various compressions formats.
+For now, only GZIP is supported

 ## Minecraft NBT Overview

 The NBT system within Minecraft's is characterized by its simplicity, albeit lacking in optimization.
 Minecraft offers various NBT types, each serving distinct purposes: